N&W Jenkinjones, WV track plan HO

 • Designed by Dan Bourque

 Interstate LogoThe Interstate Railroad had four primary branch lines that served the coal fields of southwestern Virginia.
 The shortest of those branches was the Dorchester Branch which split from the L&N and crossed the Interstate mainline at Dorchester Jct., VA.
-Its profile crossed a valley via a trestle before descending and then ascending a grade to Dorchester, home of a medium-sized tipple and two banks of coke ovens along with a couple small truck-dump docks at the end … Read more
+Its profile crossed a valley via a trestle before descending and then ascending a grade to Dorchester, home of a medium-sized tipple and two banks of coke ovens along with a couple small truck-dump docks at the … Read more

 MTR Montour Railroad, PA track plan HO